 - ROW Permit Bond Template - or ESC Permit Bond Template may be used when a contractor is securing the public improvements and/or no agreement exists.
 This form shall be used to protect the public right-of-way or ground stabilization.

-- Affidavit of Construction Costs Template - shall be completed and turned in prior to a reduction in the financial guarantee being granted.
+- Affidavit of Construction Costs Template - shall be completed and turned in prior to a reduction in the financial guarantee is granted.

-- As-Built Drawings Submittal Specifications - checklist of requirements for submitting as-built drawings for review.
+- As-Built Drawings Submittal Specifications - a checklist of requirements for submitting as-built drawings for review.

 One year from the date of construction acceptance, a final acceptance inspection can be called.
 At final acceptance, the applicable departments will inspect, provide a punch list of corrections, and once those corrections are complete, and the inspector signs off of final acceptance, the city assumes responsibility for the maintenance and repair of the improvements.
 At the time of final acceptance, the financial guarantee can be released in entirety.